collapsed-stacks/startups/questions/12472/reincorporate-from-the-uk-to-delaware.md

 - tagged: `investment`
 - score: 1

-<p>This <a href="https://youtu.be/2_IpVq6vKR0?t=6m20s" rel="nofollow noreferrer">YC video</a> strongly suggests incorporating in Delaware as a C corporation <em>even if</em> you're not a US citizen or physically present in the US.</p>
+This [YC video](https://youtu.be/2_IpVq6vKR0?t=6m20s) strongly suggests incorporating in Delaware as a C corporation *even if* you're not a US citizen or physically present in the US.

-<p>My company is incorporated in the UK.
-What would be the process to reincorporate in Delaware?</p>
+My company is incorporated in the UK.
+What would be the process to reincorporate in Delaware?

 ## Answer 12501